bishalk21/myFinance/README.md

 # React-toastify

 react-toastify is a library that allows you to use toast notifications in your react app.
-It is for
+It is for pop up notifications.